 The outbreak of pandemic has marked the dawn of parenting while working from home.
-While parenting is a full-time job that warrants a healthy, build-out and growth-oriented ecosystem for the child, the outbreak of pandemic has unveiled the most challenging side of it.
-You may find yourself sparing no effort to strike the right balance between work, schooling and having the right parenting approach simultaneously over a day’s course.
-Though there is no manual or shortcut for striking the right balance, below are some parenting tips while working from home to appease the hardships that accompany the blissful parenting journey in these inevitable tough times.
+While parenting is a full-time job that warrants a healthy, build-out, and growth-oriented ecosystem for the child, the pandemic outbreak has unveiled its most challenging side.
+You may find yourself sparing no effort to strike the right balance between work, schooling, and having the right parenting approach simultaneously over a day’s course.
+There is no manual or shortcut for striking the right balance.
+However, below are some parenting tips while working from home.
+These might appease the hardships that accompany the blissful parenting journey in these inevitable tough times.

 1. CONCOCT A ROUTINE:

 Beyond the benefits of familiarity, adapting to a routine will reduce the friction between your work commitments and childcare schedules.
 Sticking to a routine inculcates consistency in the child’s persona from the very beginning, an important attribute.
 Enabling a routine also facilitates better time management by setting realistic goals.
 For example, if the dinner time is at 6:00 PM every evening, no other commitments should be scheduled to meet 15 minutes before it.